 We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City of Philadelphia, Pennsylvania, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the City of Philadelphia, Pennsylvania's basic financial statements, and have issued our report thereon dated February 25, 2020.
-Our report includes a reference to other auditors who audited the financial statements of the following entities, as described in our report on the City of Philadelphia, Pennsylvania's financial statements.
+Our report on the basic financial statements includes an emphasis-of-matter paragraph describing a change in accounting principle, discussed in Notes I.14. and III.14.A. to the basic financial statements.
+Our report also includes a reference to other auditors.
+Other auditors audited the financial statements of the following entities, as described in our report on the City of Philadelphia, Pennsylvania's financial statements.

+Primary Government

-Primary Government Municipal Pension Fund Philadelphia Gas Works Retirement Reserve Fund Parks and Recreation Departmental and Permanent Funds Philadelphia Municipal Authority Pennsylvania Intergovernmental Cooperation Authority
+Municipal Pension Fund Philadelphia Gas Works Retirement Reserve Fund Parks and Recreation Departmental and Permanent Funds Philadelphia Municipal Authority Pennsylvania Intergovernmental Cooperation Authority